-- 4.33 DFID's Nutrition Position Paper states that the department will reach the "extreme poor, the most marginalised and those in fragile and conflict-affected states".
-Evidence from the Lancet Series and other good practice (highlighted in ICAI's literature review) suggests three necessary steps for targeting nutritionally vulnerable individuals.
-These are geographic targeting on the basis of poverty and food insecurity, community-based identification of households with nutritionally vulnerable groups (including women of childbearing age), and identifying and reaching the most marginalised individuals within these target groups. - 4.34 Other donors, external experts and non-profit organisations agreed that DFID focused its attention on the right countries and the right areas within countries to reach the most vulnerable households.
-Africa and Asia bear the greatest burden of undernutrition, with more than half of all stunted children living in Asia, and more than one third in Africa.
-The bilateral nutrition programmes are predominantly targeting these regions, although with a greater focus on Africa (see Figure 7).
+- 4.33 DFID's Nutrition Position Paper states that the department will reach the "extreme poor, the most marginalised and those in fragile and conflict-affected states".73 Evidence from the Lancet Series and other good practice (highlighted in ICAI's literature review) suggests three necessary steps for targeting nutritionally vulnerable individuals.74 These are geographic targeting on the basis of poverty and food insecurity, community-based identification of households with nutritionally vulnerable groups (including women of childbearing age), and identifying and reaching the most marginalised individuals within these target groups. - 4.34 Other donors, external experts and non-profit organisations agreed that DFID focused its attention on the right countries and the right areas within countries to reach the most vulnerable households.
+Africa and Asia bear the greatest burden of undernutrition, with more than half of all stunted children living in Asia, and more than one third in Africa.75 The bilateral nutrition programmes are predominantly targeting these regions, although with a greater focus on Africa (see Figure 7).
 Fifteen countries are targeted in Africa and three in Asia.
-This reflects DFID's traditional general patterns of investment, but also projections that stunting will grow fastest in Africa, exacerbated by conflict and climate change.
-The strategy of the projections are the projections that stunting will grow fastest in Africa, exacerbated by conflict and climate change.
+This reflects DFID's traditional general patterns of investment, but also projections that stunting will grow fastest in Africa, exacerbated by conflict and climate change.76